 The debt snowball method is a debt repayment strategy you can use to reduce the number of individual balances you hold, quicker.
 It works by focussing your payments on areas with the lowest balance first, gradually decreasing the number of balances you have, and you can use this method to pay off any non-mortgage borrowing.

 Unlike the debt avalanche method, the debt snowball method works by directing all your surplus payments towards your lowest balance, gradually eliminating balances until you have just one left; the highest.
-To do this, you’ll need to reduce all your payments to the minimum amount.
+To do this, you’ll need to first organise your debts from smallest to largest and then reduce all your payments to the minimum amount.
 Add up the savings you make doing that, and then pay that total amount, plus the minimum payment value, to your lowest balance.

 Once that balance is paid in full, you then take that total payment amount and move it onto your next lowest balance, and so on.
-Using this method, you can reduce the number of different balances you have faster, allowing you to better manage your outgoings and close account sooner.
+Using this method, you can reduce the number of different balances you have faster, allowing you to better manage your outgoings, close accounts sooner and become debt free.